-In most legal systems, a party whose obligations have become legally or factually impossible is exempted - at least temporarily - from complying with them, under a legal theory usually involving some notion of frustration of performance or some interpretation of force majeure.

-The precise way in which this exemption operates varies from place to place and from industry to industry; however, there is general consensus that any expectation that a party perform acts that have become physically impossible through some force of nature (sometimes referred to as 'acts of god') or that have become legally banned are naturally not enforceable (in the latter case, at least in the jurisdiction whose laws have prohibited those acts).
+In most legal systems, a party whose obligations have become legally or factually impossible is of course exempted - at least temporarily - from complying with it, under a legal theory usually involving some notion of frustration of performance or some translation of 'force majeure'.
+The precise way in which this exemption operates varies from place to place and from industry to industry, but there is general consensus that any expectation that a party perform acts that have become physically impossible through some force of nature

-Thus, where contractual obligations have become impossible to discharge because of a crisis situation, as would be the case where the place where they should be performed is flooded, the obligation is usually suspended - or, in some cases, terminated - until it becomes possible to perform those acts.
-The situation is usually the same in the event that it has become illegal to discharge them, as would be the case where the place of performance is located in an area in which a flood has occurred and the state has ordered it to be vacated.
+(sometimes referred to as 'acts of god') as well as those that have become legally banned, are naturally not enforceable - in the latter case, at least in the jurisdiction whose laws have prohibited those acts.
+Thus, where contractual obligations have become impossible to discharge because of a crisis situation, as would be the case where the place where they should be performed is flooded, the obligation is usually suspended - or, in some cases, terminated - until such time as it becomes again possible to perform those acts.
+The situation is usually the same where it has become illegal to discharge them, as would be the case where the place of performance is located in an area which a flood has made unsafe, and the state orders it to be vacated.